 Because Git can revert and fork, stable, replicable rollbacks are simple.
 The fact the entire system is described in Git provides a clearly defined true state, that can be recovered if anything goes badly wrong.
 That reduces recovery times to minutes rather than hours.
 A lot of money can be lost over hours of application downtime!

-A single model used to build infrastructure, apps and Kubernetes changes allows for consistency in workflows across a whole organisation.
+A single model used to build infrastructure, apps and make Kubernetes changes leads to consistency in workflows across a whole organisation.
 CI/CD pipelines are based on pull requests and operations tasks fully reproducible in Git.

 Security has always been important but it’s becoming more so by the day.
 Git’s security is great thanks to the cryptography used to track and manage changes and being able to sign changes proves author and origin, which allows for a secure definition of desired cluster state.